loz/discover/index.md

 Articles
 ========

-Here are some articles which I wrote am writing as I explore this.
+Here are the articles which I am writing as I explore this area.
+They are newest first, and work down.

+You're best starting at the bottom and working your way up.
+Each article has a branch which contains the code written.

 <ul>
 {% for post in site.posts %}